Sales by Restaurants, Taverns, and Similar Establishments

 Customer #3 orders a toasted bagel with cream cheese and a cup of iced coffee to go.
 The bagel is prepared as ordered and put into a bag for the customer.
 The coffee is poured into a cup and topped with a lid.
 Both the coffee and the bagel are taxable as restaurant food even though the food and beverage will not be consumed within the bagel shop.

-When you go to the grocery store and buy a pound of bologna, a pound of cheese, and a loaf of bread, these items are not taxable.
-But when these items are made into and sold as a sandwich, they become a taxable food item, whether you eat the sandwich where you buy it or take it with you to eat somewhere else.
+The sale of a pound of bologna, a pound of cheese, and a loaf of bread by a grocery store is not taxable.
+But when these items are made into and sold as a sandwich, they become a taxable food item, whether the purchaser eats the sandwich where it is sold or takes it to eat somewhere else.

 For information on what food and beverages sold in a grocery store are subject to tax, see Tax Bulletins Food and Food Products Sold by Food Stores and Similar Establishments (TB-ST-283); Beverages Sold by Food Stores, Beverage Centers, and Similar EStablishments (TB-ST-65); and Candy and Confectionery (TB-ST-103).

-All sales of heated food are taxable whether sold by a restaurant or a supermarket.
+Unless sold for resale, sales of heated food are generally taxable whether sold by a restaurant or a supermarket.
 Heated food is food sold at a temperature warmer than the surrounding air temperature.
-If you are keeping food warm by using a heat lamp or warming trays, sales of the food are all subject to sales tax.
+Sales of food kept warm using a heat lamp or warming trays are subject to sales tax.
 Heated food sold as a sit-down dinner at a fine dining restaurant, sold as take-out from the window of a drive-through, or sold at a deli is taxable.

 Example: A pizzeria has cooked pizza in its display case under a heat lamp to be sold by the slice.
 Sales of the heated slices are subject to sales tax, even if the customer takes the slice of pizza somewhere else to eat it.